Darlington Building Society Conveyancing Panel Recently Asked Questions

 from members of the public

 My partner and I are refinancing our maisonette with Darlington Building Society.
-We have a son approaching twenty who lives with us.
-The solicitor on the Darlington Building Society conveyancing panel requested us to identify anyone over the age of 17 other than ourselves who reside at the property.
-Our lawyer has now e-mailed a document for our son to sign, giving up any rights in the event that the property is forfeited by the lender.
-I have two concerns (1) Is this form unique to the Darlington Building Society conveyancing panel as he did not need to sign this form when we bought 3 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?
+We have a son 19 who lives with us.
+The solicitor on the Darlington Building Society conveyancing panel has asked us to disclose anyone over the age of 17 other than ourselves who lives in the flat.
+Our lawyer has now e-mailed a document for our son to sign, waiving any legal rights in the event that the property is repossessed.
+I have two questions (1) Is this form unique to the Darlington Building Society conveyancing panel as he never had to sign this form when we bought 3 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?

 On the face of it your lawyer has done nothing wrong as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Darlington Building Society .This is solely used to protect the Darlington Building Society if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.